gatling/frontline-doc/content/reference/current/user/trends/index.md

 {{< img src="comment.png" alt="Comment" >}}

 You can also click on the {{< icon info-circle >}} icon to see a snapshot of the run configuration.
-The system properties beginning with `sensitive.` are not displayed.
+The Java System Properties beginning with `sensitive.` and environment variables beginning with `SENSITIVE_` are not displayed.

 {{< img src="snapshot.png" alt="Snapshot" >}}